-Begin in classic push up position, and then bring one knee up towards your chest, keeping the leg elevated and off the floor.
-Complete a push up while holding your knee up towards your chest and balancing on one leg.
+Starting in classic push up position, bring one knee up towards your chest while keeping the leg elevated and off the floor.
+Complete a push up while holding your knee up towards your chest and balancing on the opposite leg.

 Decline Push Up

-Find a chair or low surface to place your feet on, while extending your arms down to reach the floor.
-Complete a push up in this decline position, with both feet on an elevated surface.
+Find a chair or low surface to place your feet on, and reach down to place your palms on the floor, extending your arms straight.
+Complete a push up in this decline position, with both feet on the elevated surface.

 Commando Push Ups

 Begin in elbow plank position.
-Straighten one arm at a time, placing your palm flat on the floor.
-You should end up in straight arm plank position.
-Lower down to your elbows one arm at a time.
+Straighten one arm at a time to lift your upper body, placing your palm flat on the floor.
+Once in a straight arm plank position, lower back down to your elbows one arm at a time.

 Cross Body Kick Push Ups

-Begin in classic push up position, and then lift one foot from the floor to cross your leg underneath your body, kicking out to the opposite side.
+Begin in classic push up position, and then lift one foot from the floor and cross it underneath your body.
+Kick across, moving your leg to the opposite side.
 Maintain this cross-body kick position while completing a push up.
 Return your leg back to its original position, and switch sides.

 Accomplishing a goal is one of the most satisfying feelings.
-If you are like me and have always wanting to increase your arm strength but just didn’t know where to start, start right where you are.
-Even with just a few push ups a day, the strength you are building really adds up.
-Join me in this push up challenge!
+If you have always been wanting to increase your arm strength but just didn’t know how to get started, here is your opportunity.

 This beginner push up challenge is the perfect way to gain upper body strength, even if you are starting with none.